ftrackhq/integrations/doc/using/tags.rst

 ****

-As part of the project setup process tags are used to link Nuke Studio shots with sequences, shots and tasks in ftrack and in order for the context tags to successfully extract the names from the shot, these have to be named matching the expression defined in the tag.
+As part of the project setup process tags are used to link Nuke Studio shots with sequences, shots and tasks in ftrack.
+In order for the context tags to successfully extract the names from the shot, these have to be named matching the expression defined in the tag.